-About the Company Response Is the Outsource Service Provider (OSP) an independent entity?
+Т About the Company Response Is the Outsource Service Provider (OSP) an independent entity?
 Is the OSP an Australian entity?
 Is the OSP a member of one of the Australian professional accounting bodies?
 Is the OSP a recognised accounting body under IFAC?
 Does the OSP hold an Australian Certificate of Public Practice?
 What are the operating policies and procedures applied by the OSP?
 Does the OSP have adequate contingency and business continuity plans?
 Does the OSP have appropriate quality control requirements in place to enable compliance with APES 320 Quality Control for Firms?
-About the Staff Where are the staff based?
+About the Staff Where are the staff members based?
 Where is the work actually done?
 Are the staff sufficiently supervised?
 Do any staff hold professional accounting qualifications?
 How many staff does the OSP have?
 How are staff trained in accounting services?
 How are staff kept up to date with the accounting regulations and tax legislation?
-About the Work How does the process work?
+How does the process work?
 Does the OSP give a free trial?
 Are there any fixed fees or commitments?
 What are the prices and how much do the OSP competitors charge?
 How much work can be sent to the OSP?
 What are the turnaround times on the work sent to the OSP?
-What are the turnaround times on the work sent to the OSF?
 Security Physical Security.
 Does the OSP share their office with anyone else?
 Does the OSP perform any other work apart from Australian accounting i.e. websites, software etc?
 Are USBs used?
 Are they appropriately disabled?
 Is there restricted access to the office?
 Are there security cameras in the office?
 Logical IT security Where will data be stored?
 Do the OSP's accountants have full control of confidential data at all points in time?
 Does the OSP have an external IT support or any other external resources?

-Using the Internet to your advantage (all the below is free and takes $< \frac{1}{2}$ hour)
+Using the Internet to your advantage (all the below is free and takes < 1/2 hour)